harunurhan/google-result-highlighter/CONTRIBUTING.md

 ## How to contribute

 Just create a PR directly to master for now.
-There are no tests yet, so please be sure that it works :).
+There are no tests yet, so please be sure that it works.

-Also please, before contributing have look at the [Airbnb JS Style guide](https://github.com/airbnb/javascript) for non-ES6 stuff only, please code hasn't ported to ES6 yet.
+Also please, before contributing have look at the [Airbnb JS Style guide](https://github.com/airbnb/javascript) for non-ES6 stuff only, code hasn't ported to ES6 yet.

 ## What the project needs